Stříbro: Etymology

-The Czech name derives from 'silver' (stříbro), which used to be mined there.
+The Czech name Stříbro literally means 'silver' and refers to its mining here.
 The German name Mies comes from the name of the Mže river.

 Geography

 Stříbro is located about 27 km east of Tachov and 26 km west of Plzeň.
-It lies in the Plasy Uplands.
+It lies in the hilly landscape of the Plasy Uplands.
 The highest point is the hill Jirná at 523 m above sea level.
 The Mže River flows through the town.
 The confluence of the Mže and Úhlavka rivers is located on the southern outskirts of the town.
 A part of the Hracholusky Reservoir, built on the Mže, lies in the eastern part of the municipal territory.